-Sexual violence and sexual harassment can occur between two children of any age and sex.
+Sexual violence and sexual harassment [SVSH] can occur between two children of any age and sex from primary to secondary stage and into colleges.
 It can also occur through a group of children sexually assaulting or sexually harassing a single child or group of children.

 Within our school all staff are made aware of what sexual violence and sexual harassment might look like and what to do if they have a concern or receive a report.
-Whilst any report of sexual violence or sexual harassment should be taken seriously, staff are aware it is more likely that girls will be the victims of sexual violence and sexual harassment and more likely boys will perpetrate it.
+Whilst any report of sexual violence or sexual harassment should be taken seriously, staff are aware it is more likely that girls will be the victims of sexual violence and sexual harassment and more likely it will be perpetrated by boys.
 This pattern of prevalence will not, however, be an obstacle to ALL concerns being treated seriously.

-As a school we are clear that sexual violence and sexual harassment is not acceptable, will never be tolerated and is not an inevitable part of growing up.
+This school has a zero tolerance approach to SVSH.
+We are clear that sexual violence and sexual harassment is not acceptable, will never be tolerated and is not an inevitable part of growing up.
 It cannot be described as 'banter', 'having a laugh' or 'boys being boys'.